mjspriggs/overview/glossary/glossary.md

 A single unit that represents a hardware security module and the corresponding software stack that is dedicated to the hardware security module for cryptography.

+### cryptosystem
+{: #x10293795}

+A suite of algorithms that are used to implement a specific security service.
+Examples include RSA and Ed25519.

 ### CSR
 {: #x2140147}